cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 We will begin with a story, a young developer joining a team of Meteor developers, and he receives his first task:

 `
-I want as a user to create a post.
+As a user, I want to create a post.
-After creation, I want to send an email to the admin so he can approve it After approval, find the users that are interested in this post by their interests, and notify them.
+After creation, I want to send an email to the admin so he can approve it.
+After approval, find the users that are interested in this post by their interests, and notify them.
 `

-From the client I would craft a form, and do something like, but since our focus is backend, so we won't get too much on the frontend side of things.
+From the client I would craft a form, and do something like a method call, but since our focus is backend, we won't get too much on the frontend side of things.

 ```js